apache/activemq-artemis/docs/user-manual/en/amqp-broker-connections.md

 *Notice:* If auto-start is disabled on the broker connection, the start of the broker connection will only happen after the management method `startBrokerConnection(connectionName)` is called on the ServerController.

-*Important*: The target endpoint needs permission for all operations that configured.
-Therefore, If a security manager is being used, ensure to perform the configured operations with a user with sufficient permissions.
+*Important*: The target endpoint needs permission for all operations that are configured.
+Therefore, If a security manager is being used, ensure that you perform the configured operations with a user with sufficient permissions.

 <div style="page-break-after: always"></div>